oroinc/documentation/cookbook/how_to_pass_request_parameter_to_grid.rst

 The easiest way that should be sufficient for most situations is to use the parameter binding option of the datasource to configure mapping between datagrid and query parameters.

-You can do this by adding the ``bind_parameters`` option to your ``datagrid.yml`` using the following syntax:
+You can do this by adding the ``bind_parameters`` option to your ``datagrids.yml`` using the following syntax:

 .. code-block:: yaml
     :linenos:

-    # src/Acme/Bundle/TaskBundle/Resources/config/datagrid.yml
+    # src/Acme/Bundle/TaskBundle/Resources/config/oro/datagrids.yml
-    datagrid:
+    datagrids:
         # ...
         acme-tasks-grid:
             # ...